 At this point the first part of the research was finished and sufficient results were achieved to test the research results in the design of the graduation project.
 Based on these research results a preliminary design was made.
 The preliminary design managed to integrate the new façade intervention into the existing order and rhythm of the façade and therefor, glass corridors that improved the relation between the exterior and the courtyard of the building were created.
 However, since this was used as the starting point of the design, the relation between these interventions and the intended functions for the design did not connect.
 Both public and private functions were included in the design but the effect of the glass corridor on the relation between public and private was not properly considered.
-The reason why this was not considered is that I focused to much on using the glass interventions and fitting them into the façade.
+The reason why this was not considered is that I focused to much on using the transparent interventions and fitting them into the façade.
 A vital part was of the research was somewhat neglected at this point in the process.
-The research namely served the purpose of not only identifying glass interventions, but it also questioned whether the glass intervention would benefit functions in relation to each other and not only the relation between the function and the exterior.
-As a result, the research and design project required a new approach namely, to use the intended functional layout of the design as a starting point and to subsequently consider where the glass interventions could be used to add value to the building in relation to the space syntax of the building.
+The research namely served the purpose of not only identifying transparent interventions, but it also questioned whether these intervention would benefit functions in relation to each other and not only the relation between the function and the exterior.
+As a result, the research and design project required a new approach namely, to use the intended functional layout of the design as a starting point and to subsequently consider where the transparent interventions could be used to add value to the building in relation to the space syntax of the building.
 The order of the façade was still one of the leading aspects of how the façade was shaped but could not be used as a starting point anymore because the relation between functions with different level of privacy was the leading factor in the design project

 The relationship between research and design.